learn-co-students/austin-web-102819/mod_1/0_hashketball_review/README.md

   * `:blocks`
   * `:slam_dunks`

 Use the following data to populate your `game_hash` as outlined above.
-Remember to run `learn` to see what the tests expect.
+Remember to run `rspec` to see what the tests expect.

 Home Team: